LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    #text_example->setPageNumber(2)

-   local(text4) = pdf_text('Lasso Server is server-side software that adds a
+   local(text4) = pdf_text("Lasso Server is server-side software that adds a
       suite of dynamic functionality and administration to your web server.
-This functionality empowers you to build and serve just about any dynamic web application that can be built with maximum productivity and ease.\n\n', -type='Paragraph',
+This functionality empowers you to build and serve just about any dynamic web application that can be built with maximum productivity and ease.\n\n", -type='Paragraph',
       -leading=15,
       -font=#font2